Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

-***Please Note:*** If you are having trouble configuring your skip logics but still wish to capture follow-up information, you might consider switching the “Skippable” default from “No” to “Yes.”
-Making any subtest or question “Skippable” can provide ample opportunity for your enumerators to collect information; however there are risks associated with this as you might not know if your enumerators skipped questions because they were not relevant to the participants or if they
+***Please Note:*** If you are having trouble configuring your skip logics but still wish to capture follow-up information, you might consider switching the "Skippable" default from "No" to "Yes."
+Making any subtest or question "Skippable" can provide ample opportunity for your enumerators to collect information; however there are risks associated with this as you might not know if your enumerators skipped questions because they were not relevant to the participants or if they